ccamacho/tripleo-ansible/README.md

 The Ansible playbooks presented in this folder will simulate:
   * Backing up an UC.
+  * Download an UC backup.
   * Destroying an UC.
   * Restore an UC.

-To test the UC backup and restore procedure, run from the UC:
+To test the UC backup and restore procedure, run from the UC as the stack user:

 ```
   cd